ben-laufer/CpG_Me/README.md

  `awk '{ sub("\r$", ""); print }' task_samples_windows.txt > task_samples.txt`

-3. Within that parent directory create a folder called “raw_sequences” that contains all raw paired fastq files (.fq.gz)
+3. Within that parent directory create a folder called “raw_sequences” that contains all raw paired fastq files (sampleID_1.fq.gz and sampleID_2.fq.gz)

 Overall, the directory tree structure should be the following: